Maarten-Kruger/Trading/README.md

 # Trading

-This repository stores a sample dataset of EUR/USD 30 minute bars and Python scripts for testing different strategies.
-The demo strategy now risks a fixed amount per trade based on the starting equity so account growth remains realistic during long simulations.
+This repository stores sample datasets of EUR/USD prices and Python scripts for testing different strategies.
+The main strategy now operates on one minute data while checking every 30 candles (30 minutes) for patterns.
+Each trade risks a fixed amount based on the starting equity so account growth remains realistic during long simulations.

 Package list: